vazco/uniforms/docs/faq.md

 title: FAQ
 ---

+### Can I use React v18?

+_Yes_, but be cautious about it.

+Our test suite is incompatible with it (we're using Enzyme; see [enzymejs/enzyme#2429](https://github.com/enzymejs/enzyme/issues/2429) and [enzymejs/enzyme#2524](https://github.com/enzymejs/enzyme/issues/2524)), therefore we are not certain that everything works as it should.
+Based on the [official upgrade guide](https://reactjs.org/blog/2022/03/08/react-18-upgrade-guide.html), there's nothing you should worry about.
+A few people (including some of our projects) are already doing that (see [#1109](https://github.com/vazco/uniforms/issues/1109)).

+If you'll encounter any issues, do file an issue.

 ### How can I customize/style my form fields?

 You can style your form fields simply by passing a `className` property.